rweather/litton-tools/README.md

 ## TODO

 * Input and output punch tape formats.
-* Custom OPUS implementation to get a basic OS for the emulator.
-* Dump the real OPUS and integrate it when possible.
+* Dump OPUS of the real Litton and integrate it into the emulator.
+* Reverse-engineer OPUS and produce an annotated assembly listing.
+* Figure out the high-level symbolic language that is provided by OPUS.
 * Tools for writing and disassembling program tapes in the high-level symbolic language.